Zywave/booster/src/_areas/design-system/components/expanders.md

 The default state is the collapsed view of an Expander.
 It is also the default state of the Expander when the user lands on the page.

 ### Hover
-The hover state occurs when the user uses their cursor to hover over the Expander section for Default Expanders or the "See more" button on a Peek-a-boo Expander.
+The hover state for Standard Expanders occurs when the user hovers over the section with their mouse.
+See the Button guidelines for the hover state of the See more action of a Peek-a-boo Expander.

 ### Focus
-Focus state appears when the Expander or "See more" button is currently selected and awaiting action.
+Focus state appears when the Expander section is currently selected and awaiting action.
 This is most commonly seen when using a keyboard to navigate.
+See the Button guidelines for the focus state of the See more action of a Peek-a-boo expander

 ### Expanded
 The expanded state is seen after the user has interacted with the Expander to show more information.
 On a Standard Expander the section is expanded and the indicator icon is flipped to visualize that the section can now be collapsed.
 For the Peek-a-boo Expander the button text will now say "See less".